Key Takeaways

 • Stay Current on Compliance: Maintain up-to-date knowledge of current compliance standards, such as SOC, ISO, and HITRUST.

-• Identify Potential User Groups: Pinpoint groups within the organization and create scenarios to test new technology and AI tools.
+• Identify Potential User Groups: Find possible user groups inside the company and design scenarios to test fresh technologies and artificial intelligence capabilities.

 Risk Management in the Age of Technology

 To safeguard sensitive data, businesses must implement stringent controls that restrict access to authorized people and software.
 Many organizations are familiar with the principles “least privilege” and “zero trust,” which dictate that access to information resources is granted solely based on necessity.
-The introduction of AI technologies complicates these dynamics, necessitating more nuanced control mechanisms.
+AI technologies exacerbate these dynamics and need for increasingly complex control systems.

 Systems integration is critical when introducing new software, particularly as it relates to a comprehensive data strategy.
 Effective data governance is essential for managing data-driven technology, but compatibility with existing systems cannot be assumed.
 IT teams must conduct tests and operations to confirm that legacy systems function well with new software additions.
-This proactive approach not only reinforces your data strategy but also helps identify potential inefficiencies and security concerns, ensuring a smoother transition and integration of new technologies within the existing infrastructure.
+This proactive approach not only supports your data strategy but also helps find any inefficiencies and security issues, thereby guaranteeing a better integration of new technologies inside the current infrastructure.

-Emerging technologies bring not only unexplored potential but also unfamiliar threats.
+Emerging technologies provide not only unknown hazards but also unrealized promise.
 In today’s environment, it is not a question of whether a cybersecurity incident will occur, but when.
 Despite the rise of novel and unprecedented cyber threats, organizations can effectively prepare for potential breaches.

 How LBMC Can Assist